Overview

 - Write down your symptoms, including when they started and how they may have changed or worsened over time.

-- Take a list of all your medicines, vitamins or supplements.
+- Make a list of all your medicines, vitamins or supplements and the doses and reasons for taking each one.

 - Write down your key medical information, including other diagnosed conditions.

-- Write down key personal information, including any recent changes or stressors in your life, as well as a detailed description of your typical daily diet.
+- Write down key personal information, including any recent changes or stressors in your life.
+Also, include a detailed description of your typical daily diet.

 - Write down questions to ask during your appointment.